32-Year-Old Quarterback – Kansas City Chiefs

 Smith agreed to a four-year, $68 million extension with the Chiefs in August of 2014.
 The deal guarantees Smith $45 million, with the remaining $23 million based upon certain bonuses.

-Smith completed 19-of-28 passes for 221 yards and a touchdown in Sunday's 23-20 win at San Diego.
-He also ran six times for 29 yards.
+Smith completed 25 of 33 passes for 237 yards and a touchdown in Sunday's 24-3 win over the Jets.

 To instantly reveal our fantasy analysis of every player – including Alex Smith – simply subscribe now.